| Non-Rationalised NCERT Books Solution | ||||||

 Answer:

-Number of times she hits a boundary = 6.
+Number of times a boundary was hit = 6.

 The probability that she did not hit a boundary.

-Let E be the event that she did not hit a boundary.
+Let E be the event that the batswoman did not hit a boundary.

 Question 2.
 1500 families with 2 children were selected randomly, and the following data were recorded: